hyungsuk-son/smZinvAnalysis/README.md

 **Very Important**: Note that submitDir is the directory where the output of your job is stored.
 If you want to run again, you either have to remove that directory or pass a different name into ATestRun.cxx.

-the main function in the testRun.cxx script is the following
+the main function in the smZinvAnalysis/smZInvSkim/util/testRun.cxx script is the following

     // Rel.
 21
     // MC16c (EXOT5)